 In 1960 our congregation moved into our present building and with that move, we once again changed our name.
 We became “Temple Israel Sisterhood.”
 We provided funds for the new Ark as well as pledges for the new kitchen, the Sisterhood lounge and the library.
 We are very proud of Or Ami awards during the 1970s for organizing a volunteer Citizens Recycling Center that operated for sixteen years and for presenting a Jewish Holiday exhibit at the local children’s museum.
 In the 1990s our bold members sold 5,255 House Pins” earning $21,020 for the benefit of the Sojourner’s Shelter playground.

 In 2017 our Sisterhood continues its support and contributions to Temple life by sponsoring the High Holy Days reception with the Temple Board and the Break-the-Fast.
 We have an outreach program to our college youth, pulpit flowers, and a Care Committee that reaches out to those in time of need.
-We are active in our community through our work with the Kanawha Valley Interfaith Council, Manna Meal and the YWCA Sojourner’s Shelter for Homeless Women & Families.
+We are active in our community through our work with the Kanawha Valley Interfaith Council, Manna Meal and the Sojourners Shelter.
 Proceeds from the sale of our cookbook, “Kitchen Mavens’ Recipes” was used to refurbish our Sisterhood Lounge.

 Temple Israel Sisterhood remains a strong and vibrant organization.
 Join us and become part of this rich history!